All Episodes

 The second thing is that the media is a surrogate for the American people.

-Oh, is that that's interesting how Crawford looks at it.
+Oh, is that it's interesting how Crawford looks at it.

 The media just out there, the eyes and ears of the American people.

-We go where the American people can't go, and then we uh tell them what what happened there.
+We go where the American people can't go, and then we tell them what happened there.

 Surrogate for the American people.